cakephp/docs/en/views/helpers/form.rst

     <input type="datetime-local" name="registered" />

-The value for the input can be valid datetime string or ``DateTime`` instance.
+The value for the input can be any valid datetime string or ``DateTime`` instance.

 For example ::